WebDev-5/kel5-timer-backend-nodeJS/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/WebDev-5/kel5-timer-backend-nodeJS)

 Multi Stopwatch is an application that was built to fulfill a mini project assignment for Web Development course, which was developed by Webdev Kelompok 5 D4 2019 Politeknik Negeri Bandung.
 This an application that is a simulation of a stopwatch or timer, which can be used to calculate and set the time for each activity you do.
-This application is built using HTML, CSS, Node.js, Express.js, Sequelize, Axios, and PostgreSQL.
+This application is built using HTML, CSS, Node.js, Express.js, Sequelize, Axios, Vue.js, and PostgreSQL.
+This repository is BackEnd part from main project at https://github.com/WebDev-5/kel5-timer-frontend-vue.
+So, this part is just built using Node.js, Express.js, Sequelize, and PostgreSQL.
 Still remember, take advantage and don't waste your time!

 The following are the features of this application :